enderNakamoto/hedgr/README.md

 # HedgeWave

+## Note:
+This project was not done in 24 hours, it was done over 5 days (within the hackathon timeframe), the first iteration of the project is here - https://github.com/enderNakamoto/bit_shield.

 ## Overview

 We set out to build a protocol that helps people hedge against real-world risks.
 Web3 needs applications that serve broader communities, not just on-chain PvP action for degens.